Clinical Activities (not related to teaching or research):

 - Work with project managers to complete periodic project health checks

 - Provide mentoring and guidance for less experienced project managers

-- Deliver training related to the tools, templates, processes, and standards defined by the Enterprise Project Management Office
+- Deliver training related to the tools, templates, processes, and standards defined by the Enterprise Program Management Office

 This position is currently 100% telework/remote and may include remote work long-term.
 Candidate must be able to work from home full-time initially.